zogar1993/zotvanks-md/Programming/Web/CSS/CSS in JS.md

 For enterprise software, I personally favor css-in-js unless I want a super optimized static page.
 Then again, many of the issues with css-in-js can be solved with compile time resolution, by only loosing the capacity for dynamic variables.

-For personal projects I have learned to like minimalistic non framework css only aproach.
+For personal projects I have learned to like minimalistic non framework css only approach.

 ## Sources
 - https://dev.to/srmagura/why-were-breaking-up-wiht-css-in-js-4g9b